Menu

 November 21, 2012

-The city responded that the government would accept a proposal for a free loan of state-owned land.
+The city responded to the government that it would accept a proposal for free loan of state-owned land.

 February 12, 2013

-The 241st National Property Kanto Regional Council was held, and a report was issued stating that it was appropriate to lend the former Koshiba oil storage facility national land to Yokohama City free of charge as a city park site.
-In response to this, the government decided on a policy for processing state-owned property.
+The 241st Kanto Regional Council on National Property was held, and a report was issued stating that "it was appropriate to lend the state-owned land of the former Koshiba oil storage facility to Yokohama City free of charge as a city park site."
+In response, the government decided on a policy for treating state-owned property.

 July 22, 2014

-(Tentative name) The basic plan for the former Koshiba Oil Storage Facility was formulated.
+(Tentative name) We have formulated a basic plan for the former Koshiba oil storage facility site park.

 August 1, 2014